pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/annotations.md

 well-known  | fetched from a domain-authoritative web service such as WKD or HKP discovery preferred   | fetched from the owner's self-declared preferred keyserver

-Other keyorigin values are not currently used.
+Other origin values are not currently used.

 ## Use of the HKP Trust Packet for User ID verification